 As much as you might want to, you probably can’t give a large monetary gift to every nonprofit that asks you for a donation.
 If you can swing it financially, however, donating to a few is a good way to give back to your community.
 Frugalwoods encourages finding a handful of small, local charities to bless with your monetary gifts.
 They explain that giving a few larger gifts is more beneficial to organizations than dividing that same amount to numerous organizations.
 That’s because nonprofits incur administrative and processing costs for each gift they receive.
 They also advocate donating to small-scale local charities because your personal gift will make more of a difference to their annual budget than it will for a mega-charity.

 Does this list inspire you to make a difference in the world around you?
 It reminds me that I have the power to make my community a better place for everyone.
 The ideas don’t end here, though.
+You can start with something as simple as teaching your kids to set aside money for giving, or encouraging them to volunteer with you.
 Where do you plan to give back to your community this year?
 Leave your suggestions in the comments below.